-Exactly where the first rum was produced is unknown, the most likely origin is the former British colony of Barbados.
-Hispaniola (Haiti and Dominican Republic), Cuba and Brazil are also mentioned.
+The name for this spirit is derived from the English "rumbullion" (riot, tumult) and probably refers to excessive consumption of it.
+It is made from molasses from sugar cane, more rarely from fresh sugar cane juice.
+The so-called Inländerrum is distilled from sugar beet molasses.
+The alcohol content is 37.5% vol.; a high-proof rum with 57.15% vol. is called "overproof rum".
+Where exactly the first rum was produced is unknown, the most likely origin is the former British colony of Barbados.
+However, Hispaniola (Haiti and Dominican Republic), Cuba and Brazil are also mentioned.
 In any case, it originated as a waste product of sugar cane cultivation.
-One of the biggest producers is the beverage multinational Bacardi-Martini Limited.
-Rum is an extremely popular ingredient of many cocktails, as well as other alcoholic mixed drinks such as Feuerzangenbowle, mulled wine and grog.
+One of the largest producers is the beverage multinational Bacardi-Martini Limited.
+Rum is an extremely popular ingredient in many cocktails, as well as other alcoholic mixed drinks such as Feuerzangenbowle, mulled wine and grog.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller